Francescolis/Xpandables.Net/System.AsyncPaged/README.md

 ## 🎯 Overview

-`System.AsyncPaged` provides a production-ready solution for implementing pagination in asynchronous scenarios.
+`Xpandables.AsyncPaged` provides a production-ready solution for implementing pagination in asynchronous scenarios.
 It extends `IAsyncEnumerable<T>` with a lightweight `IAsyncPagedEnumerable<T>` interface that carries pagination metadata, enabling efficient data streaming from databases, APIs, and cloud services without reinventing the wheel.

 Built for .NET 10 with AOT (Ahead-of-Time) compatibility and full support for modern async patterns, this library eliminates boilerplate while maintaining ergonomic, allocation-conscious APIs.